Pearlicia/portfolio-html/README.md

-# An HTML portfolio site
+# A static portfolio site